abdnh/chex-game/README.md

 ## TODO:
 * Add a Makefile
 * more description
-* Make it more fun and complete.
+* Make it more fun and complete
+* tidy up the code
 * etc.